telerik/reporting-docs/report-items/gauge/radial-gauge.md

 position: 2
 ---

-# Getting Started with the Radial Gauge Report Item
+# Using the Radial Gauge Report Item

-This guide shows how to add the Telerik Reporting Radial Gauge report item to reports.
+The steps below will demonstrate how to add the Telerik Reporting Radial Gauge report item to reports.

 ## Adding a Radial Gauge to the Report